Factbox: Ex-guerrilla faces tough-on-gangs rightist in El Salvador election

 The 69-year-old vice president and education minister is running for the Farabundo Marti National Liberation Front (FMLN), the rebel group turned political party.

-Sanchez Ceren turned to the radical left as a young man after working as a rural teacher and he rose to become a top commander during the country’s 1980-1992 civil war.
+Sanchez Ceren turned to the radical left as a young man after working as a rural teacher and he rose to become a top commander during the war the country’s 1980-1992 civil war.

 His candidacy was seen as risky since the FMLN lost previous elections when it ran with former guerrilla leaders.
 The FMLN did not win until it backed journalist Mauricio Funes in 2009.